 Effective May 1, 2017, Sherbrooke Village Restoration Commission ("Sherbrooke") commenced participation in the PSSP for future service.
 The liability related to the Sherbrooke pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
-The liability transfer was accompanied by an initial corresponding asset transfer, as well as a final asset transfer amount owing in 2018.
-The liabilities, assets transferred and the contributions receivable are all reflected in the valuation results as at December 31, 2017.
+The liability transfer was accompanied by an initial corresponding asset transfer in 2017, both of which were allowed for in the December 31, 2017 valuation results.
+A final asset transfer was made during 2018.